Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 Follow the flow from left to right: capture, media edge, inference, and back to the speaker.
 Notice the barge-in path that instantly stops playback when the user interrupts.

 Voice Activity Detection (VAD) determines when the user starts and stops speaking.
-In Alex's package-tracking call, VAD is what tells the system, "Alex is done asking the question.
+In Alex's incident-status call, VAD is what tells the system, "Alex is done asking the question.
 You can start answering now."

-VAD is not the same thing as turn detection.
+VAD isn't the same thing as turn detection.
 VAD classifies each audio frame as speech or silence.
-Turn detection (endpointing) decides when the user's turn is actually finished so the agent can answer.
+Turn detection (endpointing) decides when the user's turn has finished so the agent can answer.
 Modern stacks increasingly layer three signals: VAD for raw speech presence, transcript-level endpointing for silence after stable words, and a model that judges semantic completeness from the partial transcript.
 Model-based end-of-turn detectors can commit a turn before trailing silence accumulates, cutting both clipped speakers and laggy responses.[5]
 You still keep a fast VAD underneath for instant barge-in.

 Client-side VAD is common because it gives instant barge-in detection and avoids sending obvious silence.
 Server-side turn detection is also common because it centralizes tuning and can use richer context.
-The implementation below shows a generic local wrapper around a streaming VAD backend such as Silero VAD[6].
+This local wrapper represents a streaming VAD backend such as Silero VAD[6].

 1from collections import deque